stub42/ReactiveCharmingWorkflow/README.md

 ### Future

-After documenting the above processes, it becomes apparent that charm-tools, charms.reactive and git still don't mesh well.
-From a developer perspective, it is far too complex to say 'publish this branch'.
+I think that that charm-toolsm charms.reactive and git still don't mesh well.
+From a charmer perspective, it is far too complex to say 'publish this branch'.
 With charms.reactive, a charm is now akin to a binary package and must first be built. charm-tools does not help, as it chose to be tool agnostic so you are stuck juggling all the VCS details yourself.
 I think a more opinionated tool would be much more transparent, providing charmers with the scafolding they need and being much easier to integrate with CI systems for testing and final publication.

+The cheatsheet maintains your builds in a branch.
+This only makes sense if you are always building from the same source branch, and don't build from old revisions.
+The correct model seems to be that each build is a branch, with the source revision(s) as the parent.
+But that would mean lots and lots of branches, mixed up with your dev branches and causing confusion.
+So instead, we can build to a detached head and tag the result.
+But things get messy when you start detaching heads.
+And I'm not sure how to best keep the build in `$JUJU_REPOSITORY` in sync.

-I think that git plugins would provide the best UI.
+I think some simple git plugins is the best UI

-- [ ] `git charm build [--log] [-m msg] [branch]`
+- [ ] `git charm-build [--log] [-m msg] [--uncommitted] [branch]`

     - charm-build to the destination branch
     - what to do with uncommitted changes?
-We could use stash to create a commit to track the changes, or we could refuse to run, or just not worry about it and let the dev decide (maybe a -f or --uncommitted)
-    - Maybe instead of building to a branch, we just build a tagged revision.
-      This would work the same, except the build revision would have a single parent (the source branch) rather than two parents (the source branch and the previous build).
-        - Fits nicer if you are creating builds from multiple source branches, or multiple builds from the same source revision (eg. deps updated)
+Refuse, or if overridden use stash to store the uncommitted work as a commit and go from there.

-- [ ] `git charm push [--resource RES ...] [branch] [CSURI]`
+- [ ] `git charm-push [--resource RES ...] [branch] [CSURI]`
-- [ ] `git charm publish -c [channel] [branch] [CSURI]`
+- [ ] `git charm-publish -c [channel] [branch] [CSURI]`

     - Really, these should be the same command where publishing occurs if a channel is specified.
 But the charm-tools commands we need to wrap seem to have some differences in how resources are handled.

+- [ ] `git charm-deploy [tag]`

+    - Should this be juju-deploy?
+Deploy from git.
+    - Duplicates an existing juju plugin, so maybe not bother or maybe wrap that to keep the UI consistent.

+- [ ] `git charm-switch [tag]`

+    - Do we need a shortcut to export a build to `JUJU_REPOSITORY`?
+    - Does this make sense with Juju2?

-- [ ] `git charm layers`
+- [ ] (later, maybe) `git charm layers`
     - `git charm layers fetch`
     - `git charm layers update [layer]`
     - Layers are mostly in git.
 We could embed them as git subtrees.